MicheleCotrufo/pdf2doi/README.md

 The online validation of an identifier relies on performing queries to different online archives (e.g. dx.doi.org for DOIs or export.arxiv.org for arXiv identifiers).
 Using data obtained from these queries, a bibtex entry is created and stored in the 'validation_info' element of the output dictionary.
-By setting the input argument ```filename_bibtex``` equal to a valid filename, the bibtex entries for all papers in the target directory will be saved in a file within the same directory.
+By setting the input argument ```filename_bibtex``` equal to a valid filename, the bibtex entries of all papers in the target directory will be saved in a file within the same directory.

 For example,
 ```python